The pros and cons of monolithic vs. microservices architecture

 Disadvantages of Monolithic Architecture

-• Single Point of Failure: A single bug or failure can potentially bring down the entire system, impacting all users.
+• Single Point of Failure: A critical bug can crash the entire system.

 Exploring Microservices Architecture